-Using the Whimsical Flower Clip Art, I created for the Move Forward Printable Collage sheets; I sized them again, this time for a whimsical, boho inspired paper flower bouquet.
-Also added in some petals and decorative borders; now, they are ready for YOU to print and assemble this fun, paper flower arrangement with me and gift to a one of a kind friend, grandma, mom or your child’s favourite teacher!
+Using the Whimsical Flower Clip Art, I created for the Move Forward Printable Collage sheets; I sized them again for a cute paper flower bouquet and added in some petals and decorative borders; now, they are ready for YOU to print and assemble this fun, paper flower arrangement with me.

 There are Step-by-step instructions available below, as well as all the printable downloads you need to create the full bouquet!

 Note: Minus my cutting time I put this craft together in under an hour, but It may take you more than an hour if you add optional creative touches like glitter, use a glue that has a longer dry time, run into any issues with printing or even if you don’t have spring-loaded scissors! *ouch to hand cramps, LOL

 SUPPLIES NEEDED TO MAKE THE PAPER FLOWER BOUQUET:

 - Color Printer

 - TIN CAN – any vessel to hold the flowers.